AGE: – 11th – 13th Century – Pagan

 DESCRIPTION: – 11th-13th Century Burmese Bronze Pagan Buddhist Shrine

 WEIGHT: – 22.05 kg.

-11th-13th C. Shrine Pagan Bronze Buddhist Triad standing on an oblong shrine.
-Each Buddha statue slots into a a double lotus pedestal, each one with a different mudra.
-Five kneeling devotees along the front kneeling in prayer, showing reverence to the Buddha.
+11th-13th Century Burmese Bronze Pagan Buddhist Shrine – A triad of standing Buddha statues, each Buddha statue slotting into a double lotus pedestal, each one with a different mudra.
+Five kneeling devotees along the front showing reverence to the Buddha.
 Two slots at the back of the shrine would indicate that it once held a reredos, now missing, some metal layering (age related) behind the kneeling monks and damage to the lotus flowers on which they are seated.

 All three Buddha statues show different hand gestures/mudra’s.